Aspects of Domain-Wall Standard Model: KK-mode Phenomenology

 \right], \eea where $m_t^{(1)}=\sqrt{3} m_\varphi$ is the KK-mode mass.
 We then have degenerate mass eigenvalues, $m_{\rm KK}=\sqrt{ \left(m_t^{(1)} \right)^2 + m_t^2 }$.
 For $m_{\rm KK}^2 \gg m_h^2$, we can easily calculate the contribution of the KK-mode top quarks to $C_{gg}$ by using the Higgs low-energy theorem \cite{HHG} as \bea C_{gg}^{\rm KK-top} \simeq \frac{\alpha_{\rm s}}{8 \pi v} b_3^t \frac{\partial}{\partial \log v} \log (m_{\rm KK}) \times 2 \simeq \frac{\alpha_{\rm s}}{6 \pi v} \left( \frac{m_t}{m_{\rm KK}} \right)^2, \eea where $b^t_3=2/3$ is the top quark contribution to the beta function coefficient of QCD.
 Similarly, the contribution to $C_{\gamma \gamma}$ from the KK-mode top quarks is given by \bea C_{\gamma \gamma}^{\rm KK-top} \simeq \frac{\alpha_{\rm em}}{6 \pi v} b_1^t \frac{\partial}{\partial \log v} \log (m_{\rm KK}) \times 2 \simeq \frac{4 \alpha_{\rm em}}{9 \pi v} \left( \frac{m_t}{m_{\rm KK}} \right)^2, \eea where $b_t^t=4/3$ is a top quark contribution to the QED beta function coefficient.
 In calculating the contribution from the KK-mode $W$ boson, we consider the expansion in Eq.~(\ref{A_sol}) with $m_V=m_\varphi$ to simplify our analysis.
 In this case, the 1st KK-mode $W$ boson has mass $\sqrt{ \left(m_W^{(1)} \right)^2 + m_W^2 } \simeq m_{\rm KK}$, and we find the contribution to $C_{\gamma \gamma}$ from the KK-mode $W$ boson as \bea C_{\gamma \gamma}^{{\rm KK}-W} \simeq \frac{\alpha_{\rm em}}{8 \pi v} b_1^W \frac{\partial}{\partial \log v} \log \left(\sqrt{ \left(m_W^{(1)} \right)^2 + m_W^2 } \right) \simeq -\frac{7 \alpha_{\rm em}}{8 \pi v} \left( \frac{m_W}{m_{\rm KK}} \right)^2, \eea where $b_1^W=-7$ is the $W$-boson contribution to the QED beta function coefficient.

+At the LHC, the Higgs bosons are produced through various production processes and several Higgs boson decay channels have been detected.
+The progress on precision measurements of the Higgs boson properties since the first discovery in 2012 has been reported by the ATLAS collaboration \cite{ATLAS:2022vkf} and the CMS collaboration \cite{CMS:2022dwd}.
+Their results show that the measured Higgs boson properties are consistent with the SM predictions, constraining the new physics contributions.

-At the LHC, the Higgs boson is dominantly produced via gluon fusion process.
-Let us now evaluate the ratio of the Higgs production cross section in the presence of the KK-modes to the SM one as \bea R_{gg} = \frac{\sigma(pp \to h)_{\rm DMSM}}{\sigma(pp \to h)_{\rm SM}} = \left( 1 + \frac{C_{gg}^{\rm KK-top}}{C_{gg}^{\rm SM}} \right)^2 . \eea This ratio as a function of $m_{\rm KK}$ is shown in Figure \ref{fig:3} (left panel).
-In the presence of the KK-mode top quarks, the Higgs production cross section through the gluon fusion channel is altered from the SM prediction.
-This deviation becomes larger as $m_{\rm KK}$ is lowered.
-Since the Higgs boson properties measured by the LHC experiments are found to be consistent with the SM predictions \cite{ATL_CMS_Hproperties}, we can obtain a lower bound on $m_{\rm KK}$ from the LHC results.
-Employing the results from a combined analysis by the ATLAS and the CMS collaborations \cite{ATL_CMS_Hproperties}, $0.89 \leq R_{gg} \leq 1.19$, we can read off a lower bound as $m_{\rm KK} \geq 799$ GeV from the left panel of Figure \ref{fig:3}.
+Let us first evaluate the ratio of the effective Higgs boson coupling with digluon to the SM one as \bea \kappa_{\rm gluon} = 1 + \frac{C_{gg}^{\rm KK-top}}{C_{gg}^{\rm SM}} . \eea This ratio as a function of $m_{\rm KK}$ is shown in Figure \ref{fig:3} (left panel).
+In the presence of the KK-mode top quarks, $\kappa_{\rm gluon}$ is deviating from $\kappa_g=1$ as $m_{\rm KK}$ is lowered.
+In the figure, we also show the ATLAS result \cite{ATLAS:2022vkf} of $0.88 \leq \kappa_{\rm gluon} \leq 1.02$ at 1 $\sigma$ Confidence Level (region between two dashed lines) and the CMS result \cite{CMS:2022dwd} of $0.84 \leq \kappa_{\rm gluon} \leq $ at 1.00 $\sigma$ Confidence Level (region between two dashed lines).
+We find the lower bound on $m_{\rm KK} \geq 1.7$ TeV to be consistent with the ATLAS result, while our result is not consistent with the CMS result at the 1 $\sigma$ Confidence Level.
+The KK mode mass of $m_{\rm KK} \gtrsim 0.5 $ TeV is consistent with both of the ATLAS and CMS results when we adopt 2-$\sigma$ confidence level.